Luke Stoltman: Career

+Family and personal life

 Luke is the eldest of five siblings, all of which live in and around their hometown of Invergordon close to their father, Ben.
-Luke’s youngest brother Harry works for the Stoltman Brothers business and is currently training to compete in strongman competition.
-Luke married wife Kushi Stoltman in 2016 at a ceremony in Kincraig Castle Hotel, by Invergordon.
+Luke's youngest brother Harry works for the Stoltman Brothers business and is currently training to compete in strongman competition.

+Luke married wife Kushi Stoltman in 2016 at a ceremony in Kincraig Castle Hotel, near Invergordon.
+The 8-year marriage came to an end in 2024 when Kushi publicly accused Luke of infidelity with strongwoman Melissa Peacock.

-Luke’s mother Shiela passed away aged 56 in 2016.
-Both Luke and Tom regularly cite their mother’s influence as key to inspiring them to succeed in their careers.
+Luke's mother Shiela died aged 56 in 2016.
+Both Luke and Tom regularly cite their mother's influence as key to inspiring them to succeed in their careers.

 In 2021 a permanent tribute to Luke and brother Tom was installed by Invergordon Community Council in their hometown, where the signs at the entrances to Invergordon were updated to include their names and achievements.
-The sign reads ‘Welcome to Invergordon Hometown of the Stoltman Brothers World, European and UK Strongest Men’.
+The sign reads 'Welcome to Invergordon Hometown of the Stoltman Brothers World, European and UK Strongest Men'.

-Luke is a strong advocate for mental health and regularly speaks out on the topic and about how he benefitted from speaking to a therapist after the death of his mother.
+Luke is a strong advocate for mental health and regularly speaks out on the topic and about how he benefited from speaking to a therapist after the death of his mother.
 Luke has worked as an ambassador for mental health charity Mikeysline.

-Other Ventures
+Other ventures

 Gym

 In 2018, Luke and Tom opened a commercial gym, The Stoltman Strength Centre, in Invergordon.
 This was originally a joint venture with another party though is now fully owned by the Stoltman Brothers Ltd. Luke was quoted as saying he had always wanted to open his own gym to inspire others.
-The brothers use the facility for the majority of their training, having originally trained in Luke’s home gym in his garage.
+The brothers use the facility for the majority of their training, having originally trained in Luke's home gym in his garage.
+In 2023 the brothers announced a partnership with Glasgow based commercial strength equipment brand Primal.
+As part of the deal, the Stoltman Strength Centre received a significant upgrade and redesign to become a state of the art facility.

-Health and Fitness Brand
+Health and fitness brand

 As the popularity of the brothers has risen through their achievements and media presence, they began to sell Stoltman Brothers branded merchandise via an online shop www.stoltmanbrothers.com.
-Original offerings were primarily focused around images of the brothers; however this has now been built up to include more everyday ‘lifestyle’ clothing with Stoltman branding, ‘motivational’ apparel featuring some of the company/brothers’ values and quotes, and more recently a collaboration with other strongmen where t-shirts with the athletes images are produced.
-All clothing is sold via the Stoltman brothers website, with preparations also currently underway to open a shop in Invergordon.
+Original offerings were primarily focused around images of the brothers; however this has now been built up to include more everyday 'lifestyle' clothing with Stoltman branding, 'motivational' apparel featuring some of the company/brothers' values and quotes, and a collaboration with other strongmen where t-shirts with the athletes images are produced.
+All clothing is sold via the Stoltman brothers website and via their shop which they opened in Invergordon in 2022.

+Stoltman Strength Academy

+The Stoltman brothers in 2022 set up their own strength training academy.